carcasanchez/ALinkBetweenAges/README.md

 <h1> The Game </h1>

  ![](https://fotos.subefotos.com/a771dbf63c2349ffa76e10ffff750b54o.png)
     As said, A Link Between Ages is a action-adventure, top-view game.
-Its gameplay its similar to the classic Zelda one, but with special enphasis on the battles.
+Gameplay its similar to the classic Zelda games, but with special emphasis on battles.
+    *Gamepad recommended*

 <h2>Combat </h2>